Home / Resume / Customer Service / Customer Service Resume

 After

-Handled 65+ inbound calls daily across billing, technical, and account inquiries, maintaining a 96% customer satisfaction rating and resolving 82% of issues on the first call.
+Handled 65+ inbound calls daily across billing, technical, and account inquiries, maintaining a 96% customer satisfaction score and an 82% first contact resolution rate.

 Before